irissssh/Apartment_09/README.md

 # Apartment
 # Overview

 An apartment app with a home screen, street directory, and detailed apartment information offers a seamless and user-friendly experience.
 The home screen provides a personalized welcome, and description about GCH Apartment.
 The street directory allows users to explore the name of landlord/caretaker, contact, and availabity of apartment.
 Apartment details include comprehensive information like photos, name, contact, and availability.
+This application aims just like the Goal 11 of Sustainable Development Goals in which, to make cities safe, resilient, and sustainable.